Shoulder

 What are the treatments for shoulder dislocation?

-• Non-opearative treaments -Non-operative treatment consists of wearing a sling for about six weeks, in the hope of allowing the soft tissues to heal, followed by a rehabilitation programme to regain range of motion and strength, returning to normal activities after 3 - 6 months.
+• Non-operative treatments -Non-operative treatment consists of wearing a sling for about six weeks in the hope of allowing the soft tissues to heal, followed by a rehabilitation programme to regain range of motion and strength, returning to normal activities after 3 - 6 months.
 In practice, most shoulders do not become stable.

 • Surgery?: Almost everyone requires surgery: